Voter Information Card

 Voter information cards are furnished at no cost to all registered voters.
-The card contains information regarding a voter's registration record, including registration number, registration date, name, party affiliation, birth date, residence address, precinct number, and polling place address.
+The card contains information regarding a voter's registration record.
 Voter information cards are NOT required for identification to vote at the polls.
-A voter may receive a free replacement voter information card at any time by following the instructions here, or can find the same information by searching here.
+Instead, a valid photo/signature ID, as listed in the following section on this page, is required to vote at the polls.
+A voter may receive a free replacement voter information card at any time by following the instructions on the Online Voter Registration Application, or can find some of the same information by Looking Up Your Voting Information.
 When an existing record is updated, the Supervisor of Elections will issue a new voter information card that replaces all previous voter information cards.
 Cards are typically mailed within a week or so of receiving an application or update, assuming there are no issues.
 Voters registering before their 18th birthday will receive their card after they turn 18.

 - United States passport

 - Military identification

 - Retirement center identification

 - Public assistance identification

 - Veteran health identification card issued by the United States Department of Veterans Affairs

 - License to carry a concealed weapon or firearm issued pursuant to s.
 790.06

 - Employee identification card issued by any branch, department, agency, or entity of the Federal Government, the state, a county, or a municipality.